shoutem/cli/README.md

 #### 2. Editing global node_modules

-While messy and harder to keep track of changes (since you ), this has proven effective.
+While messy and harder to keep track of changes (since you can't see the diff directly), this has proven effective.
 You can make changes in your global `node_modules` directory on your machine in the `src` directory, then re-build the CLI using `npm run build` within the `cli` directory (where the package.json is).

 #### 3. Installing via git commit hash